 The High School for Mathematics, Science, and Engineering at City College of New York (HSMSE) awards admission to New York City students who obtain the highest scores on the Specialized High School Admissions Test (SHSAT).
 HSMSE is one of the city’s specialized high schools, which do not consider attendance records, state test scores, or grades.
 Acceptance to these elite group of schools is only based on the SHSAT score.

 All students in the eighth and ninth grade residing within the five boroughs of New York City can take the SHSAT.
 The same test is given for all specialized high schools in the city.
 It is graded and arranged according to rank, from the highest score down to the lowest score.
 Each school year, the qualifying score changes.
 It always depends on the number of spots available and the scores garnered by the candidates.
 All seats are filled starting with the students who have the highest test scores.
+That’s why when people ask how to pass the SHSAT, the answer is really that there isn’t a pass or fail like with a school test.
+Instead, students need to outperform the other students applying to their desired schools.
+Increase you chances of getting accepted with SHSAT prep.

 If a student misses the cutoff of their first choice, they may still be assigned to their second choice if the score goes above the cutoff for that specific school.
 This process goes on until all seats in the eight specialized high schools have been occupied.